4 Ways to Adjust to Your Husband being Home Again after Shift as a Police Wife aka Reintegration

 4. Prepare ahead of time

 I have heard other police wives say the same thing- they protect their spouses’ days off.
 Rick gives me his schedule whenever he gets it.
 His schedule is a 4-week deployment period known as the “DP” for Los Angeles police officers.
 When I get his schedule, which, yes, is subject to change, I write it down on a family dry erase calendar and put it in my E-Google Calendar.
 I try not to plan too much for our kids or family on those days.
 Of course, things come up, such as family birthday parties etc. I try to plan play dates with friends on Rick’s workdays, so that it’s family time when he is home.
 Because reintegration home is an adjustment for Rick too, I try to tell him ahead of time if we do have activities or plans on his days off so he can mentally prepare.
 Rick isn’t too social, so he literally must prepare himself.
 I also try to give him an “out” when it comes to birthday parties etc. I honestly don’t mind taking our kids to parties, but it takes energy out of him.
-He usually wants to attend our boys’ activities, such as sports, so I don’t have give him an “out” for those.
+He usually wants to attend our boys’ activities, such as sports, so I don’t have to give him an “out” for those.